tohyuting/tp/docs/DeveloperGuide.md

   * 3a1.
 CLI-nic shows an error message and gives command suggestions.
   * 3a2.
 User enters the new supplier index.

-    Steps 3a1-3a2 are repeated until the data entered are correct. <br>
+    Steps 3a1-3a2 are repeated until the index entered are correct. <br>
+    Use case resumes at step 4.

+* 3b.
+The given name is invalid.

+  * 3b1.
+CLI-nic shows an error message and gives command suggestions.
+  * 3b2.
+User enters the new product name.

+    Steps 3b1-3b2 are repeated until the name entered are correct. <br>
     Use case resumes at step 4.